Grenfell (film): Production

 McQueen directed the film in a single shot.
 He felt that it could not be shown "within three or four years" of the fire.
 He felt that creating the film was a "race against time" as "Once things are covered up, they are forgotten about, or it can be more convenient for people who want it to be forgotten about".
-He was motivated to create the film after hearing that it was due to be wrapped in plastic by officials.
+He was motivated to create the film after hearing that the site was due to be wrapped in plastic by officials.

 McQueen engaged with local community groups including Grenfell United and did a leaflet drop to inform people of his proposal.
 He encountered resistance to the project but continued to engage with residents.
-In an interview with The Guardian McQueen mentioned the decision of Mamie Till, the mother of Emmett Till who was abducted, tortured and lynched in a racially motivated attack in Mississippi in 1955 to show her son's body in an open casket as "everybody needed to know what had happened".
+In an interview with The Guardian McQueen cited the decision of Mamie Till, the mother of Emmett Till who was abducted, tortured and lynched in a racially motivated attack in Mississippi in 1955 to show her son's body in an open casket as "everybody needed to know what had happened".